 In the same pan, using the remaining fat, add the pearl onions, sprinkle with salt and pepper, and saute until lightly brown, 8 to 10 minutes.
 Transfer the onions to the mixing bowl with the pork.
 Next, brown the chicken pieces in the pan until golden brown on each side, working in batches if necessary to not avoid overcrowding.
 Transfer the chicken to a 7- to 8-quart enameled cast iron Dutch oven.

-Add the mushrooms to the same 12-inch saute pan, along with 1/3 cup water and cook until the mushrooms collapse, 2 to 4 minutes.
-Add the butter, then cook, stirring occasionally, until the mushrooms are browned, 7-10 minutes.
+Add the mushrooms to the same 12-inch saute pan, along with 1/3 cup of water.
+Cook until the mushrooms collapse, 2 to 4 minutes.
+Add the butter, then cook, stirring occasionally until the mushrooms are browned, 7-10 minutes.
 Transfer the mushrooms to the bowl with the pork and pearl onions, cover with plastic wrap, and refrigerate until ready to use.

 Pour off any remaining fat and deglaze the pan with about 1 cup of the wine.
 Pour this into the Dutch oven along with the stock, tomato paste, onion, celery, carrots, garlic, thyme, and bay leaf.
 Add all of the remaining wine.
 Cover and refrigerate overnight.

 The next day, heat the oven to 325ºF.

 Place the Dutch oven in the oven and cook, covered, until the chicken is tender, 2 to 2 1/2 hours, stirring every half hour.
 The liquid should barely simmer and, when done, the chicken should be very tender.
 Reduce the oven to 200°F when the chicken is done.